httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

                      bar; url="https://example.org"; context=456
 ~~~

-Since the description contains an array of key/value pairs, we use a List to represent them, with the token for each item in the array used to identify it in the "descriptions" member of the Example-Thing dictionary header.
+Since the description contains an array of key/value pairs, we use a List to represent them, with the token for each member of the array used to identify it in the "descriptions" member of the Example-Thing dictionary header.

 When specifying more than one field, it's important to remember to describe what a processor's behaviour should be when one of the fields is missing.